Nuhvi/mainline/beps/bep_signed_peers.rst

 - ``id``: 20-byte node ID of the querying node
 - ``info_hash``: 20-byte infohash of the target torrent

+The queried node should return a random sample of stored announcements, similar to ``get_peers`` behavior for regular peers lookup.

-If the queried node has signed peer announcements for the infohash, they are returned in a key ``peers`` as a list of strings.
-Each string is 104 bytes containing the compact signed peer info: 32-byte public key, 8-byte timestamp (Unix time in microseconds as big-endian 64-bit integer integer), and 64-byte signature.
-The queried node should return a random sample of stored announcements, similar to ``get_peers`` behavior for regular peers.
+If the queried node has signed peer announcements for the infohash, they are returned in a key ``peers`` as a list of strings, each is encoded as a 104 bytes string with the following structure:

+- (32 bytes): Ed25519 public key
+- (8 bytes): Unix timestamp in microseconds, big-endian 64-bit integer
+- (64 bytes): Ed25519 signature

+The signature is computed over the concatenation of the infohash (20bytes) and timestamp (8 bytes) as described above.

-If the queried node has no signed peer announcements for the infohash, it returns a key ``nodes`` containing the K closest nodes in its routing table.
-In either case, a ``token`` key is included for use in future ``announce_signed_peer`` queries.
+If the queried node has no signed peer announcements for the infohash, it should omit the ``peers`` key.

+Whether the node has peers or not, it should return a key ``nodes`` containing the K closest nodes in its routing table.
+A ``token`` key should also be included for use in future ``announce_signed_peer`` queries, whether or not the node has signed ``peers``.

 ::